-Zorbtive® is available in 8.8 mg vials for multi-dose administration.
-Each 8.8 mg vial contains 8.8 mg somatropin, 60.19 mg sucrose and 2.05 mg phosphoric acid.
-The pH is adjusted with sodium hydroxide or phosphoric acid to give a pH of 7.4 to 8.5 after reconstitution.
+Zorbtive® is a sterile, lyophilized powder available in 8.8 mg vials for single-patient use.
+Each 8.8 mg vial contains 8.8 mg somatropin, 2.05 mg phosphoric acid and 60.19 mg sucrose.

 Zorbtive - Clinical Pharmacology

 Intestinal mucosa contains receptors for growth hormone and for insulin-like growth factor-1 (IGF-1), which is known to mediate many of the cellular actions of growth hormone.
-Thus, the actions of growth hormone on the gut may be direct or mediated via the local or systemic production of IGF-1.
+Thus, the actions of somatropin on the gut may be direct or mediated via the local or systemic production of IGF-1.

 In human clinical studies the administration of growth hormone has been shown to enhance the transmucosal transport of water, electrolytes, and nutrients.

-Distribution: The steady-state volume of distribution (Mean ± SD) following IV administration of Zorbtive® in healthy volunteers is 12.0 ± 1.08 L.
+The steady-state volume of distribution (Mean ± SD) following intravenous administration of Zorbtive® in healthy subjects was 12 ± 1 L.

-Metabolism: Although the liver plays a role in the metabolism of GH, GH is primarily cleaved in the kidney.
-GH undergoes glomerular filtration and, after cleavage within the renal cells, the peptides and amino acids are returned to the systemic circulation.
+Although the liver is expected to play a role in the metabolism of somatropin, somatropin is primarily cleaved in the kidney.
+Somatropin undergoes glomerular filtration and, after cleavage within the renal cells, the peptides and amino acids are returned to the systemic circulation.

-Pediatric: Available evidence suggests that r-hGH clearances are similar in adults and children, but no pharmacokinetic studies have been conducted in children with short bowel syndrome.
+Available evidence suggests that clearance of somatropin is similar in adults and pediatric patients, but no pharmacokinetic studies have been conducted in pediatric patients with short bowel syndrome.

-Gender: Biomedical literature indicates that a gender-related difference in the mean clearance of r-hGH could exist (clearance of r-hGH in males > clearance of r-hGH in females).
-However, no gender-based analysis is available in normal volunteers or patients with short bowel syndrome.
+Literature indicates that a sex-related difference in the mean clearance of somatropins exists (clearance of somatropin is greater in males compared to females).
+However, no sex-based analysis is available in healthy subjects or patients with short bowel syndrome.

-Hepatic Insufficiency: A reduction in r-hGH clearance has been noted in patients with severe liver dysfunction.
-However, the clinical significance of this in short bowel syndrome patients is unknown.
+A reduction in somatropin clearance has been noted in patients with severe liver impairment, but the clinical significance in patients with short bowel syndrome treated with Zorbtive® is unknown.

-A randomized, double-blind, controlled, parallel-group Phase III clinical study evaluated the efficacy and safety of the administration of Zorbtive® in subjects with Short Bowel Syndrome (SBS) who were dependent on intravenous parenteral nutrition (IPN) for nutritional support.
-The primary endpoint was the change in weekly total IPN volume defined as the sum of the volumes of IPN, supplemental lipid emulsion (SLE), and intravenous hydration fluid.
+The primary endpoint of the study was the change in weekly total intravenous parenteral nutrition (IPN) volume defined as the sum of the volumes of IPN, supplemental lipid emulsion (SLE), and intravenous hydration fluid.
 The secondary endpoints were the change in weekly IPN caloric content and the change in the frequency of IPN administration per week.
-Subjects received either Zorbtive® placebo with the nutritional supplement, glutamine (n=9), Zorbtive® without glutamine (n=16) or Zorbtive® with glutamine (n=16).
-All 3 groups received a specialized diet.
-Following a two-week equilibration period, treatment was administered in a double-blind manner over a further period of four weeks.
-The dosing of Zorbtive® was approximately 0.1 mg/kg/day for 4 weeks.
-During the double-blind treatment portion of the trial, the glutamine was given at a daily dose of 30 g.
-The mean baseline IPN volume, mean IPN caloric content, and mean frequency of IPN administration are provided in Table 1.
-Mean reductions in IPN volume, IPN caloric content and the frequency of IPN administration in each patient group were significantly greater in both Zorbtive®-treated groups than in the group treated with Zorbtive® placebo.
-These changes are tabulated in Table 1.
+The mean baseline IPN volume, mean IPN caloric content, and mean frequency of IPN administration are provided in Table 3.
+Mean reductions in IPN volume, IPN caloric content and the frequency of IPN administration in each patient group were significantly greater in both Zorbtive®-treated groups than in the control group.

 |Total IPN volume (L/wk)|